The weather

 Autumn weekend, with cool, rainy skies.

-The strong westerly wind that blew throughout much of the country on Thursday brought numerous gusts of between 60 and 90 km/h, especially along the Barcelona coast and pre-coast, in central Catalonia, in the west, and in elevated areas.
+The strong westerly wind that blew throughout much of the country Thursday brought numerous gusts of wind between 60 and 90 km/h, especially along the Barcelona coast and pre-coast, in central Catalonia, in the western part of the country, and in elevated areas.
 In fact, the strongest gusts were recorded at high altitudes, with 129 km/h on Mount Sesolles (at an altitude of 1,668 m, in Montseny) and 132 km/h in Portbou.
 The north wind dominated in Alt Empordà.
-However, most of the Girona regions were less affected by this episode, with less significant winds.
-Below are the most significant gusts and some images of the storm.
+However, most of the Girona regions were less affected by this incident, with less significant winds.
+This storm caused hundreds of incidents and some injuries.

 • 132 km/h: Portbou - Belitres Pass